sus-admin/sus-admin.github.io/_posts/2024-10-16-Cobbler-Beginners-Guide.md

 ##### Cobbler SELinux Config

-WIth SELinux operating in **Enforcing** mode, enable the necessary SELinux Booleans which will allow for proper operation of Cobbler:
+WIth SELinux operating in **Enforcing** mode, enable the necessary SELinux Booleans which will allow for basic operation of Cobbler:

 ```shell
 setsebool -P cobbler_can_network_connect 1